xapp-ai/documentation/help/integrations/integration-jobber.md

 Helpful components to collect the address and date are available to improve the user experience.

 ### Lead information sent to your Jobber account

-When a lead is captured during a chat or Google Business Messages session, XAPP AI sends the following information:
+When a lead is captured during a web chat or Google Business Messages session, XAPP AI sends the following information:

 - Request - View all the collected information from a Chat, or Google Business Messages session.
 The transcript will be attached as a note.
 - Request Details - you'll receive the source of the Lead, The user's address, and contact information.